ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 Avoid creating temporary variables to reduce garbage collection pressure

-Keep in mind object typing; when using the "+" operator, for instance.
+Keep in mind object typing in Javascript; when using the "+" operator, for instance.
 "1" + 1 = 11

 ### WebGL

 WebGL doesn't use plugins, mostly cross browser (not IE), hardware accellerated.
-SONAR was 2D, wanted to move to 3D
+SONAR was 2D, wanted to move to 3D, so went with WebGL

 #### Pros